Kernel Rebalance Proposal

 - Sector: 25% Financials, 18% Utilities, 13% Real Estate, 10% Consumer Staples

-- Reality: Extremely diversified (no holding >2.1%), defensive sectors.
-The weakest growth fund but most stable in downturns.
-11.2% pa is solid, but it's the lowest in the lineup.
+- Extremely diversified (no holding >2.1%), defensive sectors.
+Most stable in downturns.

 - Structure: 99.8% invested in SPDR Portfolio Emerging Markets ETF